john-l-hansen/uswds-design/README.md

-# People's Design System Collaboration Prototype
+# People’s Design System Collaboration Prototype

-A lightweight contribution model for improving shared government design systems without requiring shared Figma workspaces.
+A lightweight contribution model for improving shared design systems without requiring contributors to work inside a centralized Figma workspace.

-This prototype explores how individual contributors and agencies can propose improvements to shared components, patterns, and tokens while preserving a centralized source of truth.
+This prototype explores how individual designers, contractors, agencies, and external partners can propose improvements to shared components, patterns, and tokens while preserving a centralized source of truth.

-Instead of duplicating components across agencies, improvements can be developed locally, validated, reviewed, and published for broader reuse.
+Instead of duplicating components across teams, improvements can be developed locally, validated, reviewed, versioned, and published for broader reuse.

 ---

-## Why this exists
+# Why this exists

-Many agencies use shared systems such as the U.S. Web Design System (USWDS) as a baseline while creating custom patterns to meet agency-specific needs.
+Shared design systems often serve multiple teams, agencies, and external contributors—but many lack a structured space for proposing reusable improvements.

+As needs evolve, contributors may create local fixes, custom variants, or entirely separate components without a clear pathway for sharing improvements back with the broader system.

-This creates a common challenge:
+This prototype explores a lightweight contribution model that creates a shared space for:

-- duplicate components
-- inconsistent implementations
-- isolated improvements
+- proposing component improvements
+- validating reusable solutions
+- documenting changes
+- reviewing updates
+- versioning design decisions
-- limited contribution pathways for external designers
+- publishing improvements for broader reuse

-This prototype proposes a federated model where contributors can improve components locally and submit reusable updates back to a shared system.
+The goal is to make shared systems easier to improve without requiring every contributor to work in the same design file.

 ---

-## Contribution Model
+# Contribution Model

-The workflow mirrors a traditional development contribution model:
+The workflow mirrors traditional software contribution models:

-Issue → Branch → Test → Pull Request → Review → Merge → Pull Latest
+Issue → Branch → Test → Pull Request → Review → Merge → Release

 Translated into design operations: